Frequently Asked Questions

 The application process will be a collaborative effort — individuals from multiple agencies and backgrounds will need to be involved in the process.
 It is recommended, however, to have one application coordinator per community to oversee the entire process.
 That person may be a planner, engineer, law enforcement official, or advocate.

 Applications will be accepted twice each year.
-The next round of completed applications are due by 5PM ET on June 15, 2011.
-The following round of applications will open on November 1, 2012, and those applications will be due by December 15, 2012.
+The first application round opens on May 1 and closes on June 15.
+The following round of applications will open on November 1 and close on December 15.

 No, there is no cost to apply for a Walk Friendly Community designation.
 While there is no monetary cost, the application form is certainly an investment of your time.
 The PBIC anticipates it will take each community approximately 20–60 hours of time to complete an application.